frankmeza/frankmeza/src/pages/articles/2018-07-01---short-circuit-statements/index.md

 isEitherConditionTrue && myFunction()
 ```

-Yes, you can also write it as but I prefer to use *one* more line of code to make each line simpler to read.
+Yes, you can also write it inline

 ```javascript
 isConditionOneTrue || isConditionTwoTrue && myFunction()
 ```

+but I prefer to use *one* more line of code to make each line simpler to read.
+In the above block on first read, I'd be hard-pressed to remember if it needs parenthesis, for instance.

 But now what if you want to check if BOTH conditions is true?
 I bet you can guess:

 ```javascript
 const areBothConditionsTrue = isConditionOneTrue && isConditionTwoTrue